nkh/bash-rd/README.md

 '------------'-----------'
 ```

-The server echoes all data.
+The server, which echoes all data.

-The relay only displays what looks like a log entry.
+The relay, which only displays what looks like a log entry.

 Multiple commands are run in Terminal 1 to send data to the serer.

-*cat* is used in terminal 2, giving use a "cheap" terminal.
+*cat* is used in terminal 2, giving use a "cheap" terminal, also check the utilities if you have rlwrap installed.

 - terminal 1: sends text to server, server echoes it, relay does nothing (twice)
 - terminal 2: sends text to server, server echoes it, relay does nothing